 Prior surgeries and injuries often times can leave prominent scars or cause some kind of disfiguring.
-UF Health plastic surgeons employ minimally invasive, cutting-edge procedures to help transform scars to be more consistent with surrounding skin tone and texture.
+University of Florida Health plastic surgeons employ minimally invasive, cutting-edge procedures to help transform scars to be more consistent with surrounding skin tone and texture.

 Is a scar revision procedure right for me?

 Before you even make an appointment to discuss treatment options, you have to be certain a surgical procedure is not only necessary, but the right thing to do.
 And while scar revision surgery is usually minimally invasive, it should be performed for the right reasons.